 Our Story of Collaboration

-The collaboration between Conestoga College and Schlegel Villages to create LC’s made sense since we shared the same vision to solve the current challenges that PSEs and LTC homes face and both organizations were committed to finding new solutions to problems described in Chapter 3.
-The pictures that follow describe important success factors in creating and sustaining this collaborative relationship:
+Conestoga College and Schlegel Villages have had a relationship since 2006 focused on mutual gain training and practice development.
+Our collaboration to create LCs made sense since we shared the same vision to solve the current challenges that PSEs and LTC homes face.
+The photos below illustrate the many players involved in creating and sustaining this collaborative relationship.

 Shared leadership through relationships with a long-term view

 These individuals are the leaders from Conestoga, Schlegel Villages and the Schlegel-UW Research Institute for Aging who are central to ensuring the program, financial and legal underpinnings are in place.
-Three of these individuals (one from each organization) have been working together for 9 years.
-Shared values related to innovation and mutual gain have sustained the LC through both highs and lows!
+Three of these individuals (one from each organization) have been working together for nine years.
+Shared values related to innovation and mutual gain have sustained the LC through both highs and lows.

 Shared values and objectives with a commitment to teamwork

 This is the LC team at the Village of Riverside Glen.
-Continuity of PSE & LTC home involvement, administrative processes (streamlined over 5 years), plus on-site leadership to engage new members in the team create energy and positive momentum and ease of working relationships.
+Continuity of PSE and LTC home involvement, administrative processes (streamlined over five years), plus on-site leadership to engage new members in the team create energy and positive momentum and ease of working relationships.

 Building on Success

-This is the new team at the Schlegel Centre for Excellence in Innovation for Aging in Waterloo, Ontario.
+This is the new team at the Schlegel Centre of Excellence for Innovation in Aging in Waterloo, Ontario.
 This team and the LC have developed quickly since all collaborators have the benefit of learning from Riverside Glen.